centreon/centreon-documentation/en/releases/centreon-core.md

 ### Bug fixes

 - Libraries are loaded lazily now.
-This allows not to check all link issues during the load.
+This allows not having to check all link issues during loading.

 ## 20.10.2